locktopus-project/locktopus-website/docs/overview.md

 ## How to work with that?

-Setting up Locktopus and working with it is simple.
-The basic idea:
+Setting up Locktopus and working with it is simple:

 Run the [Server](installation.md) - it will receive requests from clients and lock resources for them.

-As a client, all you need is to set up your connection to the server (actually, just provide the connection parameters).
+As a client, you need to set up a connection to the server (actually, just provide the connection parameters).

-Then, every time you want to work with shared resources safely, you need to:
+Then, every time you want to work with shared resources, your steps are as follows:

 1. Specify what resources you need to access
 2. Lock them (they might be acquired immediately or enqueued.
 In the latter case, you will need to wait until they are acquired)